ShivangiSingh17/Codeforces/README.md

 # Codeforces
-This repository contains solutins of codeforces questions solved.
+This repository contains solutions of the codeforces problems solved.